LeetLLM

 • Audit length bias: Slice wins by response length and refusal style to catch judges that reward verbosity instead of correctness.

-• Don't replace A/B tests entirely: Use LLM-as-Judge to filter candidates, then validate the winning candidate with a real A/B test on production traffic.
+• Don't replace A/B tests entirely: Use LLM-as-Judge to filter candidates, then validate the winning candidate with a real A/B test on live traffic.

 Online evaluation and the offline-online gap

 Everything above the live A/B test (golden datasets, rubrics, offline judges) measures what your variant does on a frozen set you chose.
-Production measures what it does on traffic you did not choose.
-That difference is the offline-online gap, and closing it is the whole point of online evaluation.
-A variant can win 90% offline and still regress live because the real query mix is different, latency and cost shift under load, and rare safety failures only surface at the production distribution.
+Production measures what it does on traffic you didn't choose.
+That difference is the offline-online gap, and closing that gap is the whole point of online evaluation.
+A variant can win 90% offline and still regress live because the real query mix is different, latency and cost shift under load, and rare safety failures only surface in production.

 A common production pattern is to keep the judge running after launch instead of only before it.
 You sample a predeclared slice of live traffic sized for budget and detection needs, attach the request, retrieved context, tool calls, and output to a trace, then score that trace asynchronously with the same rubric you used offline.
 Because the eval is linked to a trace, a quality drop points you straight to the failing request rather than to an aggregate dashboard with no drill-down.
 This is the trace-linked online judge.